lydialucchesi/lydialucchesi.github.io/index.md

 layout: default
 ---

-I am a PhD candidate at the Australian National University, Canberra.
-My thesis topic is **data preprocessing** and the development of tools to visualise data preprocessing decisions.
+I'm a PhD candidate at the Australian National University, Canberra.
+My thesis topic is data preprocessing.
+Specifically, I'm interested in developing a visualisation system to communicate data preprocessing decisions.
+This research is conducted under the supervision of Professor Lexing Xie, Dr. Petra Kuhnert, and Dr. Jenny Davis.

-# Current projects
+# Projects

 ## Smallset Timelines